Table Of Content:

 What Is Down Syndrome?

-Down syndrome is a genetic disorder occurring due to an abnormal cellular division, leading to the growth of extra genetic material from chromosome 21 resulting in 47 chromosomes instead of 46.
-This genetic disorder can make your teen suffer from a combination of abnormalities right from the birth and delayed cognitive and physical development.
+Down syndrome is a genetic disorder occurring due to an abnormal cellular division, leading to the growth of extra genetic material from chromosome 21 resulting in 47 chromosomes instead of 46 (1).
+This genetic disorder can cause a combination of abnormalities such as delayed cognitive and physical development.
 So, you need to know all about Down syndrome in adolescents.

 Behavioral Problems In The Teens With Down Syndrome: